 Share your location with WhatsApp Messenger

 Go to the WhatsApp conversation in which you wish to send your location, tap the attach (paperclip) button, then touch “location”.
-WhatsApp will determine your location (within a few metres or so).
+WhatsApp will determine your location (within a few meters or so).
 Then all you need to do is tap “send your current location” and the address will be entered into the conversation.
 How cool is that?

 Share your location with Facebook Messenger